Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Abstract

 \section{Abstract}

-Cooperative reasoning under incomplete information remains challenging for both humans and multi-agent systems.
-The card game Hanabi \firework~embodies this challenge, requiring theory-of-mind reasoning and strategic communication.
-We conduct the largest evaluation of Large Language Models (LLMs) as Hanabi-playing agents to date, benchmarking 17 state-of-the-art models in 2 to 5-player cooperative settings.
-To understand persistent coordination failures and robustness to scaffolding, we study the impact of context engineering across model scales (4B to 600B+): from a minimal prompt with only explicit card details (\basic~setting), to scaffolding with programmatic, Bayesian-motivated deductions (\best~setting), to multi-turn state tracking via working memory (\multiturn~setting).
-We show that (1) agents can maintain an internal working memory for state tracking rather than relying on externally computed deductions, and (2) cross-play performance between different LLMs smoothly interpolates with model strength.
-In the \best~setting, the strongest reasoning models exceed 15 points out of 25 on average across player counts, yet still trail experienced humans and specialist Hanabi agents, both consistently scoring above 20.
-We release the first public Hanabi datasets with annotated trajectories and move utilities: (1) \textbf{HanabiLogs}, containing 1,520 full game logs for instruction tuning, and (2) \textbf{HanabiRewards}, containing 560 games with dense move-level value annotations for all candidate moves.
-Supervised and RL finetuning of a 4B open-weight model (Qwen3-Instruct) on our datasets improves cooperative Hanabi play by 21\% and 156\% respectively, bringing performance to within $\sim$3 points of a strong proprietary reasoning model (o4-mini) and surpassing the best non-reasoning model (GPT-4.1) by 52\%.
-The HanabiRewards RL-finetuned model further generalizes beyond Hanabi, improving performance on a cooperative group-guessing benchmark by 11\%, temporal reasoning on EventQA by 6.4\%, instruction-following on IFBench-800K by 1.7 Pass@10, and matching AIME 2025 mathematical reasoning Pass@10.
-Code is available at \href{https://app.primeintellect.ai/dashboard/environments/mahesh-ramesh/hanabi}{this url}.
+Cooperative reasoning under incomplete information remains complex for both humans and multi-agent AI, requiring agents to transcend individual logic in favor of recursive Theory-of-Mind (ToM) and strategic coordination.
+To investigate these challenges, we conduct a large-scale evaluation of 17 state-of-the-art LLMs (4B–600B+) on Hanabi \firework card game across 2–5 players.
+To examine their limitations, we analyze the impact of \emph{context engineering} and \emph{scaffold robustness}, ranging from minimal prompts (\basic~setting) to Bayesian-motivated scaffolding (\best~setting) and multi-turn working memory (\multiturn~setting).
+Our findings reveal that: (1) top-performing models can autonomously track game states via internal working memory, although not reliably, and (2) cross-play performance scales smoothly with model capability.
+However, even the best models (scoring ${ \approx15/25}$) trail specialist human experts (${ >20/25}$).
+We introduce and release two novel datasets: \textbf{HanabiLogs} (1,520 annotated trajectories) and \textbf{HanabiRewards} (560 games with dense move-level utilities).
+By fine-tuning a 4B open-weight model (Qwen3-Instruct) on our datasets, we achieve performance gains of up to 156\%, bringing performance to within ~3 points of a strong proprietary reasoning model (o4-mini) and surpassing the best non-reasoning model (GPT-4.1) by 52\%.
+Crucially, our HanabiRewards RL-finetuned model further generalizes beyond Hanabi, improving performance on a cooperative group-guessing benchmark by 11\%, temporal reasoning on EventQA by 6.4\%, instruction-following on IFBench-800K by 1.7 Pass@10, and matching AIME 2025 mathematical reasoning Pass@10.
+Code and datasets are available at \href{https://app.primeintellect.ai/dashboard/environments/mahesh-ramesh/hanabi}{this url}.